Lateral Hip and Buttock Pain

-Would you like to Fast Track your lateral hip and buttock Rehab?
+Would you like to increase your skills and confidence in your assessment and management of lateral hip and buttock pain?

 Lateral hip and particularly buttock pain can often present a diagnostic dilemma.
 The lumbar spine and sacroiliac joints may refer into these regions; intra-articular hip pathologies may be accompanied by lateral hip and/or buttock pain; local soft tissues & neural structures may be primary sources of nociception.

 The first step is determining the most likely contributors to the patient’s pain presentation.
 Developing an optimal management program with positive effects past the short term, will also require an evaluation of physical & psychological drivers.
 Intrinsic and extrinsic factors should be considered within the overall context of workload.
 While non-modifiable factors (e.g. bony morphology) are by nature unable to be modified, awareness of these factors can be integral to providing advice and interventions (active or passive) that ‘do no harm’ and development of strategies that allow maximal function with minimisation of adverse effects.

 - Enhance clinical reasoning, and skills for assessment of nociceptive sources, clinical entities and drivers associated with lateral hip & buttock pain

 - Provide a framework for optimally effective, targeted interventions that consider

 - Morphological variants & implications for load management advice, exercise therapy and manual therapy